-Because tenants are more likely to move due to deferred maintenance, you really lose money when you factor in the vacancy that’s created.
-If your property rents for $1,000 per month, and your tenants move out and leave you with two weeks of vacancy, it costs you $500.
+Given that your renters are more likely to move due to deferred maintenance, you really lose money when you factor in the vacancy that’s created—say goodbye to rent on time!
+If your property rents for $1,000 per month, and your current residents move out and leave you with two weeks of vacancy, it costs you $500.
 So, the $300 fix you avoided is suddenly very expensive.

 Investment Property Utah ROI: Curb Appeal

-If you have any questions about your investment property or how professional property management companies like ours can help, please contact us at Reeder Asset Management.
-We are a full-service property management company with offices from Salt Lake to Logan.
+If you have any questions about your investment property or how professional Northern Utah property management companies like ours can help, please contact us!